Image Credit: Getty Images / AfricaImages

 Managing migraine food cravings isn’t easy.
 But it is doable.

-The first step is to recognize your cravings and your migraine triggers.
+The first step is to recognize your cravings as well as your own migraine triggers.
 Then experiment with healthier ways to manage them.

 You can do it!